Variational Integrators and Graph-Based Solvers for Multibody Dynamics in Maximal Coordinates: Introduction

-Besides minimal coordinates, so-called maximal coordinates can be used for simulation of constrained mechanical systems.
-Contrary to minimal coordinates, maximal coordinates represent each body in a mechanism with six degrees of freedom and all kinematic relations such as joints or contacts are represented by explicit constraints.
-Maximal coordinates allow for the use of direct matrix methods, which generally have well-investigated numerical properties \cite{higham_accuracy_2002}.
-The few existing works on simulation in maximal coordinates have explored algorithms for continuous-time forward dynamics \cite{baraff_linear-time_1996}, and discrete-time algorithms for mechanisms without kinematic loops or contacts \cite{brudigam_linear-time_2020}.
+It is also possible to explicitly retain all or part of the constraints on a mechanical system by introducing constraint forces to adhere to these constraints.
+With this approach, redundant coordinates are obtained since the constraints make part of the coordinates mathematically dependent.
+There are many ways to parameterize mechanical systems in redundant coordinates.
+Natural coordinates use three points in Cartesian coordinates to parameterize the configuration of each body \cite{jalon_twenty_2007}.
+Alternatively, the position of the center of mass of a body and a director frame for the orientation can be used \cite{betsch_constrained_2001,kinon_ggl_2023}.
+These methods have in common that they aim at circumventing the inherent intricacies of parameterizing rotations.
+In contrast, we use so-called maximal coordinates \cite{baraff_linear-time_1996}, which represent each body in a mechanism with its three degrees of freedom for the position of the center of mass and three degrees of freedom for the orientation by purposefully building on the group structure of rotations.
+All kinematic relations, such as joints or contacts, are formulated as explicit constraints.
+The use of maximal coordinates allows for very modular modeling of dynamics, which makes it possible to describe many different kinds of constraints in a unified and non-specialized manner.
+Additionally, resorting to maximal and redundant coordinates enables the use of different algorithms than for minimal coordinates, specifically direct matrix methods, which generally have well-investigated numerical properties and enable the formulation of stable and well-conditioned algorithms \cite{higham_accuracy_2002}.
+The core idea for direct matrix methods is to modify the underlying matrix before, during, and after it is used in an algorithm to improve the stability and accuracy of an algorithm.
+Examples of such modifications are scaling certain matrix entries or iterative solution refinement.
+The few existing works on simulation, specifically in maximal coordinates, have explored algorithms for continuous-time forward dynamics \cite{baraff_linear-time_1996} and discrete-time algorithms for mechanisms without kinematic loops or contacts \cite{brudigam_linear-time_2020}.
 Besides their application in simulation, maximal coordinates have shown promising results in control applications \cite{brudigam_linear-quadratic_2021,shield_minor_2022}.
-The simulator Brax is also based on maximal coordinates, but suffers from the afore mentioned issues of unsuitable integrators and soft constraint handling.
+The simulator Brax is also based on maximal coordinates but suffers from the aforementioned issue of soft constraint handling.